 Licensing and Insurance: There are strict rules regarding foreigners driving in Mexico, especially in relation to the reporting of accidents and having a relevant insurance policy.
 If you intend to drive within Mexico, ensure that you are well-informed of these laws.
 Visitors intending to travel to Mexico in an owned or rented vehicle should ensure they have all the appropriate permits to enter Mexico.
 Check with the nearest

 Embassy or Consulate of Mexico prior to your travel.

-Safety standards: The standards maintained by diving schools, dive operators and other adventure activity companies may not be high or comparable to those in Australia.
-Carefully check the operator's credentials beforehand and ensure that your travel insurance policy covers you for all activities that you undertake.
+Safety standards: The standards maintained by diving schools, dive operators and other adventure activity companies may not be as high as those in Australia.
+Check the operator's credentials beforehand and ensure your travel insurance policy covers you for all activities you undertake.
 If appropriate safety equipment is not available, use another provider.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
-Standards maintained by search and rescue services may not be as high or comparable to those in Australia.
+Standards maintained by search and rescue services may not be as high as those in Australia.
 These services may not be available in some locations.

 Water safety: Visitors to beaches on both the Pacific and Caribbean coasts of Mexico should follow the warning flags.
 Undertows and currents may endanger even strong swimmers.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Mexico.

 air travel page for more information on aviation safety and security.

 You are subject to the local laws of Mexico, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our